Liam-Booth-Data/spaceship_problem/README.md

 Rows containing missing values in the any of the records needed to be dropped as a large majority of machine learning models do not allow for unknown values.

 I first tackled the room number feature, 'Num', and as it only had 199 missing values I just decided to these records from the dataset.
-This was because capturing these missing values with encoding techniques would confuse the final ML model, due to the high autocorrelation.
+This was because capturing these missing values with encoding techniques would confuse the final ML model, due to the high co-linearity.

 `df.dropna(subset=['Num'], inplace=True)`